basarat/youtube-why-I-dont-use-deserializers/README.md

 # Why I don't use deserializers

 ## Description
-In this video I present some of the resons why I don't use a deserialization library 🌹
+In this video I present some of the reasons why I don't use a deserialization library 🌹

 ## Share
 <description> plus